Fragtality/Fenix2GSX/README.md

 - **ignoreAudioDevice**: Ignore a certain Sound Device when searching for Audio-Sessions for Volume-Control (Device Name as seen in your Windows Volume Control / Device List).
 Certain Sound Cards / Applications (e.g. Sonic Studio Virtual Mixer) mirror the Sound-Sessions to a virtual Device which messes up the Volume-Control Feature.
 - **autoConnectDelay**: Delay in Seconds before Jetway/Stairs are called on Session Start (only there).
 Delay can be cancelled with the INT/RAD Switch.
 - **ignorePaxSafeguard**: Boarding and Deboarding have Safeguard that ignores any Change greater 15 Passengers.
 Set this only to "true" if you have Problems with Boarding/Deboarding (that is, the Plane is not fully boarded or deboarded).
+- **finalDelayMin**: Minimum Delay in Seconds before the Final LS is transmitted after Boarding.
+- **finalDelayMax**: Maximum Delay in Seconds before the Final LS is transmitted after Boarding.

 <br/><br/>